eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

         ax.plot([x[i], x[i]], [y[i], y[i]], [0, z[i]], ':', c='k', linewidth=0.2) for i in range(len(x))
     ]

     # Are we plotting a route?
-If so, draw the lines between the stars:
+If so, draw the lines between the stars.
     if route:
         lines = [
             ax.plot(